How Long is a Passport Valid?

 How Long is a Passport Good?

-U.S, passport validity times are dependent on age as well as any limitations that were placed on the passport at the time it was issued.
+How long is a passport good for all depends on the passport as U.S. passport validity times are dependent on age as well as any limitations that were placed on the passport at the time it was issued.

 Passports without limitations that are issued to U.S. citizens 16 years and older are valid for 10 years.